By Peyton Rhodes

 Bennington’s life, at a glance, seemed a dream come true.
 Original band members Mike Shinoda, Rob Bourdon, and Brad Delson asked Bennington to join the band, then called Xero, to replace their current lead singer.
 Soon after, the newly dubbed Linkin Park released their breakthrough album, Hybrid Theory.
 The raw, angry power of singles “One Step Closer” and “Crawling” struck a chord with the new millennium’s generation, quickly becoming some of the most iconic tracks of the early 2000’s alternative scene.
 Bennington’s more delicate voice balanced out the harsh guitar and rap elements, giving a new edge to the nu-metal rap genre.
 From the release of Hybrid Theory, Linkin Park shot to almost meteoric success, becoming a household name and receiving such accolades as a Grammy for Best Hard Rock Performance, charting second on the Billboard 200, MTV awards for Best Rock Video, and an AMA for Favorite Alternative Artist.
 Most recently, the band released the album One More Light, only two months before Bennington’s suicide.

 However successful Bennington’s musical endeavors were, his life remained plagued by the demons which inspired his creations.
 As early as seven, Bennington was sexually abused by an older male, but the boy was too frightened of being accused of lying or homosexuality to come forward about the abuse until later in life.
 His parents divorced when he was eleven.
 The combined trauma of the separation and the earlier sexual abuse led to Bennington’s struggle with drug addiction.
-He became involved with multiple illegal substances, including marijuana, LSD, cocaine, and methamphetamines.
+He became involved with multiple illegal substances, including narcotics.
 He also experienced bullying at school.
 Later in life, he spoke about the many sorrows of his childhood and adolescence, acknowledging them as the source of his inspiration for much of his work.
 In a live q&a with New Musical Express, he said, “It’s great to get that shit out.
-I recommend that everyone goes and writes their problems down on a piece of paper, takes it outside and fucking burns that shit.”
+I recommend that everyone goes and writes their problems down on a piece of paper, takes it outside.